Sign up to our Newsletter

 You will have to complete at least two degrees to practice criminal law.
 The first degree is an undergrad from an accredited university.

-While it may seem like an obvious choice to choose a major in criminology or criminal justice, it’s not necessary to pursue these majors to become a criminal defense lawyer.
+While it may seem like an obvious choice to choose a major in criminology or criminal justice, it’s not necessary to pursue these.

 Instead of majoring in a program you believe will look best on your application, it’s best to choose a major you have a genuine interest in so you can maintain a high GPA.
 You should also choose diverse electives to prove your academic talent.